-The American Lung Association has a great opportunity for a Program Specialist, Smokefree Public Housing Initiative to join our incredible team in the Washington, D.C.
-Office.
+The American Lung Association has a great opportunity for a Program Specialist, Smokefree Public Housing Initiative.
 Working as a member of the Health Promotion & Education Team, you will join an outstanding group of professionals dedicated to our mission: to save lives by improving lung health and preventing lung disease, through research, education and advocacy.

 In this role, you will be responsible for providing support to the Robert Wood Johnson-funded Smokefree at Home project to ensure the successful implementation of HUD's smokefree housing rule, including residents living with mental illness and substance use disorders.
 This is a grant funded position.